wiloon/blog/content/post/archive-1/2013-04-19-移动sqlserver数据文件到其它位置.md

             </li></ol>

             <p>
-              See, Microsoft knowledge base article for further information on how to Detach and Attach databases in SQL Server.<br /> 参考：
+              See, Microsoft knowledge base article for further information on how to Detach and Attach databases in SQL Server.
+ 参考：
             </p>

             <p>